gilesncwilliams/data-analytics-power-bi-report299/README.md

      * table_and_column_names [FOLDER]

 ## License Information
-This repo is unlicensed as it is intended for training purposes only .
+This repository is unlicensed as it is intended only for training purposes.